Key Takeaways

 - Retaliation Is Illegal: Federal law prohibits employers from punishing employees for filing Equal Employment Opportunity Commission complaints.

-- It's Not Just Firing: Demotions, pay cuts, schedule changes, harassment, and other adverse actions can all be retaliation.
+- It's Not Just Firing: Demotions, pay cuts, schedule changes, harassment, and other actions may be retaliation when they would deter a reasonable person from protected activity.

 - Retaliation Claims Can Stand Alone: Even if the underlying discrimination claim is disputed, punishment for reporting it can create a separate retaliation claim.